Trending Topic

 Risk of bias in the included studies

 Figure 2 depicts the bias risk across the two studies included in the meta-analysis.
 Both studies (100%) exhibited a low risk of selection bias, performance bias, detection bias, attrition bias and reporting bias; all (100%) had a high risk of other biases.
-The detailed process of bias risk assessment is available as a supplementary file (Suppementary Table S1).
+The detailed process of bias risk assessment is available as a supplementary file (Supplementary Table S1).
 Publication bias was assessed through funnel plots given in Supplementary Figure S1.

 Figure 2: Risk of bias summary and graph